Warren Murphy: Early life

-Murphy was born in Jersey City, New Jersey on September 13, 1933.
+Murphy was born in Jersey City, New Jersey, on September 13, 1933.
 He worked in journalism and politics until launching the Destroyer series with Richard Sapir in 1971.
 A screenwriter (Lethal Weapon 2, The Eiger Sanction) as well as a novelist, his work won a dozen national awards, including multiple Edgars and Shamuses.
 He lectured at many colleges and universities.

 Writing

 Murphy was one of the authors of the screenplay for The Eiger Sanction in 1975, and also co-wrote (with series creator Shane Black) the original story for Lethal Weapon 2.
 He is the author of the Trace and Digger series.
 With Molly Cochran, he completed two books of a planned trilogy revolving around the character "The Grandmaster": The Grandmaster (1984) and High Priest (1989).
 Murphy also shared writing credits with Cochran on The Forever King and several novels under the name Dev Stryker.
 Some of his solo novels include Jericho Day, The Red Moon, The Ceiling of Hell, The Sure Thing and Honor Among Thieves.
 Over his career, Murphy has sold over 60 million books.

 In 2002, Murphy started his own publishing house, Ballybunion, as a vehicle to start The Destroyer spin-off books.
 Ballybunion reprinted The Assassin's Handbook, as well as the original works Assassin's Handbook 2, The Movie That Never Was (a screenplay he and Richard Sapir wrote for a Destroyer movie that was never optioned), The Way of the Assassin (the wisdom of Chiun), and New Blood, a collection of short stories written by fans of the series.
+Together with Gerald Welch, he created a Destroyer spin-off series called Legacy, about Remo's children Winston "Stone" Smith and Freya Williams.
+After Murphy's death, Welch has continued writing new books in the series alone.

 He served on the board of the Mystery Writers of America, and was also a member of the Private Eye Writers of America, the International Association of Crime Writers, the American Crime Writers League and the Screenwriters Guild.
 In April 2007, Warren returned to co-authoring The Destroyer, which is now published by Tor Books.
 His final novel, Bloodline, was released by Tor in 2015.